rubenmv/rubenmv.github.io/README.md

 -----------------

 Hi!
 I'm Ruben Martinez and this the source code to my portfolio site.<br>
+Feel free to check the code, the site it's made with:
-It's a portfolio made in Jekyll, a static page generator that works with Github.
+  - Jekyll, a static page generator that works with Github.
+  - PureCSS, a set of simple CSS modules for grid, forms, buttons, etc.